StroeerSE/StroeerBeaconSDK_Android/readme.md

 The SDK allows full offline functionality.
 You need to set up the SDK once correctly within your application to allow downloading all necessary data.
 Once done, it can be set up without an internet connection next time.

-The download strategy is "Around Me" - With this approach every beacon will be downloaded in a certain radius around the current user location.

 ## Integrate the SDK into a project
 In the GitHub you will find a demo application.
 That application shows how to set up the sdk-project.